SovereignCloudStack/standards/Decisions/scs-xxxx-v1-ssd-flavors.md

 The flavors will be added as mandatory flavors to the (flavor-naming standard)[https://github.com/SovereignCloudStack/Docs/blob/main/Design-Docs/flavor-naming.md], which will thus have to be released in a v2.

+The IOPS and Power-Loss requirements from this standard should become part of the flavor-naming standard for disk type `s`.

 When we standardize storage types in the future, additional possibilities to solve the latency requirements for databases and etcd may emerge.